 In most truck accident cases – especially those involving large trucking companies, defendants will have highly skilled attorneys on their side from the moment the collision occurs.
-They will do all they can to close the claim without paying you the amount needed to cover all your injuries and other losses.
+They will do all they can to close the truck accident claim without paying you the amount needed to cover all your injuries and other losses.
 You need an experienced advocate on your side as soon as possible, to gather and preserve evidence, deal with insurance companies and protect your best interests.

 Unlike many personal injury cases, multiple parties can be liable in truck accident cases.
 The liable party could be the truck driver, the trucking company, the truck manufacturer, or several other people and organizations.
-If you want to receive fair compensation for the damages you suffered, you need to be sure you are filing a case against the responsible party.
+If you are an accident victim and want to receive fair compensation for the damages you suffered, you need to be sure you are filing a case against the responsible party.
 A Great Falls truck accident attorney can help you determine who the defendant is (who is at fault for your injury).

 The trucking industry also has rules and regulations that are specific to the industry.
 Truck accident cases are different from car accident cases for many reasons, and each state has its own regulations covering truck accidents.
 It is important that you work with someone who is familiar with the specific legal regulations for the trucking industry.